 In Paris, unarmed hostages were at the mercy of their captors.
 One hundred people were kept in line by just a few men with guns.
 Keep in mind that fighting back doesn’t always mean a fancy Krav Maga move that takes down two armed men with one trick maneuver.
 There are many ways to fight back, and not all of them require physical prowess.
 Don’t let fear incapacitate you.
 Your brain is a weapon too.

 Are you going to wait for someone to save you or are you going to save yourself?
 Don’t be a kamikaze, but look for your opportunity.
 There comes a point in some of these situations in which survival is unlikely.
 Don’t go down without a fight.
-These two videos from Mike Adams offer practical tips for fighting back.

 You have to train

 As a wise friend pointed out, while a plan is important, you have to train to be able to carry out your plan.
 If you don’t have the fitness level or skills, you won’t be able to accomplish what you’re planning to do.

 - Do you practice your self-defense skills?

 - Are you spending time at the range?